SauloPM/terapiaencasa/wp-content/plugins/cookie-law-info/readme.txt

-=== GDPR Cookie Consent (CCPA Ready) ===
+=== CookieYes | GDPR Cookie Consent & Compliance Notice (CCPA Ready) ===
-Contributors: webtoffee
+Contributors: webtoffee, cookieyesdev
 Donate link: https://www.webtoffee.com/plugins/
-Tags: eu cookie law, GDPR, CCPA, cookie law, cookie consent, eu privacy directive, privacy directive, cookies, privacy, compliance
+Tags: GDPR, CCPA, cookie notice, DSGVO, RGPD, LGPD, PIPEDA, cookies , cookie law, cookie consent, Opt-in, cookie policy, privacy, compliance
-Requires at least: 3.3.1
+Requires at least: 4.4.0
-Tested up to: 5.5
+Tested up to: 5.7
+Requires PHP: 5.6
-Stable tag: 1.9.4
+Stable tag: 2.0.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple way to get GDPR Cookie Consent as per EU GDPR/Cookie Law regulations.
-The plugin supports CCPA Do Not Sell too.
-Style it to match your own website.
+Easily set up cookie notice, cookie policy and get GDPR cookie compliance with our cookie scan.
+Supports GDPR, DSGVO, RGPD, LGPD, CCPA Do Not Sell and CNIL.

+GDPR CookieConsent' plugin is getting renamed as ‘CookieYes - GDPR Cookie Consent & Compliance Notice' plugin.
+WebToffee will continue to develop and maintain this plugin.
+In addition to the current features, we have integrated a free Automatic Cookie Scan service into the plugin.
+You need an account with CookieYes in order to use the scan service, but no worries, we will automatically create an account for you when you initiate the scan.

 == Description ==

-The GDPR Cookie Consent plugin will assist you in making your website GDPR compliant.
-It also support for cookie compliance in accordance with The California Consumer Privacy Act (CCPA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.
-The plugin comes with a host of features some of which are listed below.
+The CookieYes GDPR Cookie Consent & Compliance Notice plugin will assist you in making your website GDPR (RGPD, DSVGO) compliant.
+In addition to compliance with this GDPR WordPress plugin also supports cookie compliance in accordance with the LGPD of Brazil, CNIL of France, and California Consumer Privacy Act (CCPA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.

+The plugin is one of the best WordPress GDPR compliance plugins as it comes with a host of features some of which are listed below.

-= Key Features =
+== Key Features ==

-- The plugin will enable a notice with Accept and Reject options.
+- The plugin will enable a WordPress cookie notice with Accept and Reject options.
 The cookies are not rendered by default and only upon user consent.
 (The cookie value will be set to ‘null’ by default; it takes a value 'yes' when the user clicks ‘Accept’ and ‘no’ upon 'Reject'.
 Your developer can check this value to set a cookie accordingly.)

+- The plugin allows single click automatic scanning and categorization of cookies.

-- Admin can configure cookie details and their description from the backend.
-The list of cookies can be displayed in your cookie policy page by using a shortcode.
+- Lets you display the list of cookies on your cookie policy page by using a shortcode.

-- This plugin adds a subtle cookie banner to your website either in the header or footer so you can show your compliance status regarding the new GDPR law.
+- This GDPR plugin adds a subtle cookie banner to your WordPress website either in the header or footer so you can show your compliance status regarding the new GDPR law.

-- You can fully customise the cookie notice style so it blends with your existing website: change the colours, fonts, styles, the position on the page and even how it behaves when you click “Accept”.
+- With the help of this WordPress GDPR plugin, you can fully customise the cookie notice style so it blends with your existing website: change the colours, fonts, styles, the position on the page and even how it behaves when you click “Accept”.

 - You can choose to make the cookie notice bar disappear after a few seconds (completely configurable) or to accept on scroll (an option available under Italian law).